vickbarca11/epl_goals_scored_analysis/README.md

 ![alt text](img/goal_dist_perc.png)

 Figure 4.
 Goal Percentage Distribution per minute match among EPL matches during the 2024-25 season
 #### Looking at Figure 4, the graph experiences a fairlly normal distribution without much skewness.
 There does not seem to be any extreme irregularities to show a more predictable minute to score.
-The KDE line does show the probability of values across the match, where the highest peaks represents the modes of the data or highest probabilities of scoring.
+The KDE line does show the probability of values across the match, with some high peaks around the 30 minute mark of the first half, and the 57 minute mark of the second half.
+There is an individual highest peak of the histogram at the 87th minute mark that accounts for 2.2% of the goals.

 ### Most Likely Position to Score